techabbayi/E-Commerce-Follow-Along/README.md

 - Created a Node.js server with Express.
 - Connected the server to MongoDB using Mongoose.
 - Added error handling middleware for better debugging.

+## Milestone 4 Overview

+### In this milestone, the following features were implemented:

+- User Model Creation: A new User model was created to represent user data in the database, including necessary fields such as name, email, password, etc.
+- Multer Integration: Multer was integrated to handle file uploads (e.g., profile images, documents, etc.).
+Multer handles multipart/form-data, which is used for uploading files in Node.js applications.

+## Milestone 5: Sign-Up Page Implementation

+In this milestone, I have created a **Sign-Up page** with the following features:
+- A user-friendly form for entering **Name**, **Email**, **Password**, and **Confirm Password**.
+- Form validation to ensure:
+  - All fields are filled.
+  - The email is valid.
+  - The password meets the minimum length requirement and matches the confirm password field.
+- Upon successful form submission, the user is redirected to the Login page.

+Technologies used:
+- React
+- Tailwind CSS
+- React Router